 The Rootop Solar System is comprised of two subarrays, using a total of 24 x 310-watt monofacial solar panels.

-The combined systems size of all the arrays is 23.2 kW.
+The combined system size is 23.2 kW.